Aznlilly/EldenRingSaveBackupTool/README.md

 A tool for backing up your Elden Ring Saves - Seamless Coop Mod Support

+## Description

+You can change the settings to support only the Seamless Co-op mod saves, or the vanilla game saves, or both.

+You can set how many save backups to rotate, the default is 5.

+You can also specify what duration to wait between backups.

 ## Usage

 Please extract to the \Game folder inside the base Elden Ring directory.